Clastify logo

 Translational equilibrium

 For two forces to produce equilibrium, they must be equal in magnitude, opposite in direction and along the same line of action.
-For three forces, resolve components horizontally and vertically, or draw the vectors head-to-tail.
+For three forces, you can resolve components horizontally and vertically, or draw the vectors head-to-tail.
 If the force vectors form a closed triangle, the resultant is zero.

 Image

-In a practical triangle-of-forces experiment, three strings meet at a small ring, then the ring is adjusted until it is stationary.
-Masses provide known weights, and the angle of one string is measured.
-Repeating for different masses and plotting a processed quantity such as cos θ is a good way to connect a vector diagram with data.
+In a practical triangle-of-forces experiment, three strings meet at a small ring and the ring is adjusted until stationary.
+Masses provide known weights and the angle of one string is measured.
+Repeating for different masses and plotting a processed quantity such as cosθ\cos \theta is a good way to connect a vector diagram with data.
 The quiet experimental lesson is that equilibrium is not a slogan; it is a component-by-component test.

 Normal force and tension